rsibanez89/simple-post-messages-sails/README.md

 2. Modify the "config/routes.js"

 	Replace these lines.
-(This code is saying: everytime someone hit '/' render the view homepage)
+(This code is saying: every time someone hit '/' render the view homepage)
 	```js
 	'/': {
 		view: 'homepage'
 	}
 	```

 	With this one.
-(This code is saying: everytime someone hit '/' execute the function index in the HomepageController)
+(This code is saying: every time someone hit '/' execute the function index in the HomepageController)
 	```js
 	'/': 'HomepageController.index'
 	```